 Mcommerce, or m-commerce, stands for (you guessed it) mobile commerce.
 The term ecompasses all commercial transactions that are completed using a mobile device like a smartphone or tablet, including retail purchases, online banking, and mobile payments.

-The term “mobile commerce” was coined by Kevin Duffey at the very first Global Mobile Commerce Forum all the way back in 1997.* That’s the same year Buffy the Vampire Slayer premiered on the WB!
+The term “mobile commerce” was coined by Kevin Duffey at the very first Global Mobile Commerce Forum all the way back in 1997.* That’s the same year that the first book in the Harry Potter series was published.
+Buffy the Vampire Slayer premiered on the WB!

-So while mcommerce is only recently starting to take off in practice, the concept has been around for nearly a quarter of a century.
+So while mcommerce has certainly taken off, especially the past couple of years, the concept has been around for nearly a quarter of a century.
 And it’s grown to encompass industries like mobile ticketing, mobile vouchers/coupons/loyalty cards, mobile content delivery, mobile brokerage services, mobile auctions, location-based services, and more.

 What is the difference between mcommerce and ecommerce?